jjatria/cpran-www/clients/cpran/index.md

         cpran init

-    To install the plugin.
+    to install the plugin.
 That's it!

 4.  **Profit**